 At Virtue Dental Care, our patient’s health and well-being are very important to us.
 This is why we provide mercury safe dentistry as well as safe mercury removal in our general dentistry practice.

 Over the years, many dentists have used silver amalgam fillings for patients who had cavities.
-Unfortunately, these silver amalgam fillings also contain mercury, which can have a negative effect on a patient's health.
-Patients can experience mercury toxicity, and may benefit from the removal of mercury.
 However, mercury removal can expose both the patient and dentist to the negative effects of mercury, so special protocols must be followed to ensure the protection and safety of everyone during the mercury removal process.
 Mercury toxicity can occur when the metal is heated, and is present in the vapors that are released during the process.
 For this reason, a standard protocol MUST be followed by dentists for the ultimate in safety and protection.